lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 For the sake of completeness, there is another way to trap (to EL2) on access to the PAC key registers, using the bit APK in the register HCR_EL2, the Hypervisor Configuration Register.
 However, this register is clearly designed to support the virtualization.
 When running on the macOS host system, it appears that HCR_EL2 is still readable from EL1 on the M1, and we see that HCR_EL2.APK = 1, meaning "no trap on accessing the PAC key registers".

 This way of accessing the PAC key registers is more secure than in Linux where the EL1 kernel is allowed to fully configure the PAC.
 Using macOS, the kernel is not even trusted.
 This is clever because, if an attacker takes control of a Linux kernel, it can completely control or disable the PAC.
 This is not possible on macOS.
-In practice, "taking control of the kernel to hack the PAC keys" is exactly what my `arm-cpusysregs` project does.
+In practice, "taking control of the kernel to hack the PAC keys" is exactly what this project does.
 It succeeds on Linux and fails on macOS.
 On a security scale, macOS wins.

 ### Using PAC in a virtual machine on top of a macOS host